Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 As a result of the gas unit changes, payment transaction gas fee will increase from 0.002 ZIL to 0.1 ZIL if using the default gas price (0.002 ZIL).

-This change is in accordance with Zilliqa Improvement Proposal (ZIP) #18, which passed governance vote earlier this month.
+This change is in accordance with [ZIP-18](https://github.com/Zilliqa/ZIP/blob/master/zips/zip-18.md), which passed governance vote earlier this month.
 Please refer to this link for more details: https://governance.zilliqa.com/#/gzil/proposal/QmcxZJ5x7o9tWRmjD73uopRno35iwJhydgTTCbHsS1AFUt

 :::note
-Note: that smart contract transaction gas fee remained unchanged.
+Note: that smart contract transaction gas unit remained unchanged.
 :::

 ## 2) Deprecation and remove of `GetPendingTxn` API